mozilla/fxa-auth-server/docs/api.md

 ## GET /account/recovery_methods 🔒

-Gets a list of methods for recovery the user's password for the account (e.g., a list of email addresses).
+Gets the set of methods for recovery the user's password for the account (e.g., a set of email addresses).

 ### Request

-___Parameters___

-none

 ___Headers___

-The request must include a Hawk header that authenticates the request (including payload) using a `sessionToken` received from `/session/auth/finish`.
+The request must include a Hawk header that authenticates the request using a `sessionToken` received from `/session/auth/finish`.

 ```sh
 curl -v \